Transylvania University: Student life

 Before beginning classes, first-year students participate in an orientation week and various community-building exercises, including long-standing traditions, such as the first-year serenade and greet line.
 The serenade divides the class in two for a fun sing-off.
 The greeting line starts as a large arch comprising every member of the first-year class (and various faculty, staff, and campus student leaders).
 Every line member goes down and shakes hands with all other members, introducing themselves along the way.

 There is a week-long celebration of Halloween by students known as "Raf Week" in honor of the 19th-century botanist, inventor, and Transylvania professor Constantine Rafinesque.
-The university ends October with a unique combination of activities, including a lottery for four students to win the chance to spend the night in Rafinesque's tomb.
+The institution ends October with a unique combination of activities, including a lottery for four students to win the chance to spend the night in Rafinesque's tomb.
 The steps of Old Morrison are lined with pumpkins carved by students, faculty, staff, and members of the community around Halloween for what is called Pumpkinmania.
 In honor of Professor Rafinesque, the grab-and-go dining space in the Campus Center is named the "Rafskeller"—a pun on the word Rathskeller.

-Transylvania is also known for the Kissing Tree, a white ash tree estimated to be nearly 280 years old–35 years older than the university itself.
+Transylvania is also known for the Kissing Tree, a white ash tree estimated to be nearly 280 years old—35 years older than the institution itself.
 In the 1940s and 1950s, the administration ignored students kissing in public near the tree when it was frowned upon elsewhere on campus.
 Today, with the rules on public displays of affection slackened, students refer to the tree as the Kissing Tree.
 In 2003, The Chronicle of Higher Education included the Kissing Tree among the most romantic places on college campuses in America and was mentioned in a Wall Street Journal article about romance on college campuses.